Medicare Part D Creditable Coverage

 - For employers that have integrated health coverage, the integrated health plan has no more than a $250 deductible per year, has no annual benefit maximum or a maximum annual benefit payable by the plan of at least $25,000 and has no less than a $1,000,000 lifetime combined benefit maximum.

-- UHC Plan Lookup - If your browser does not allow you to use the "open" feature, please select "save" or "save as" to view the tool.
+- UHC 2021 Small Group Plan Lookup - If your browser does not allow you to use the "open" feature, please select "save" or "save as" to view the tool.

-- UHC Plan Lookup (for Excel 97-2003 Users) – Please note this file may take several minutes to load (50MB+).
-If your browser does not allow you to use the “open” feature please select “save” or “save as” to view the tool.
+- UHC 2021 Plan Lookup - If your browser does not allow you to use the "open" feature, please select "save" or "save as" to view the tool.